apache/spark/docs/sparkr.md

 Model persistence is supported for all Machine Learning algorithms for all families.

-The examples below show the use of building glm with Gaussian family,glm with Binomial family, survreg, naiveBayes, kmeans models using SparkR
+The examples below show how to build several models:
+* GLM using the Gaussian and Binomial model families
+* AFT survival regression model
+* Naive Bayes model
+* K-Means model

 {% include_example r/ml.R %}